-- The Pre-Admission Clinic (PAU) is an outpatient clinic that is the final step in preparing you for surgery. - This appointment takes place one to three weeks before surgery. - You will be contacted with an appointment date and time for this clinic. - You need to bring a family member/friend. - You need to bring all your medications, including vitamins and supplements, in their original containers. - You may eat, drink and take your regular medications before this appointment. - You will see a registered nurse (RN), who will assess your medical status and explain your upcoming surgical process. - You will see an anesthetist (doctor who give you your anesthetic during your surgery). - Basic tests may be done such as an ECG, X-rays, and blood test. - If you have any last minute questions, this is an excellent time to ask. - You will be given a time to come to the hospital for your surgery.
+- The Pre-Admission Clinic (PAU) is an outpatient clinic that is the final step in preparing you for surgery. - This appointment takes place one to three weeks before surgery. - You will be contacted with an appointment date and time for this clinic. - You need to bring a family member/friend. - You need to bring all your medications, including vitamins and supplements, in their original containers. - You may eat, drink and take your regular medications before this appointment. - You will see a registered nurse (RN), who will assess your medical status and explain your upcoming surgical process. - You will see an anesthetist (doctor who give you your anesthetic during your surgery). - Basic tests may be done such as an ECG, X-rays, and blood test. - You will be given your pre-op instructions.
+(How to clean your leg for surgery, food/fluids before surgery, medication instructions) - If you have any last minute questions, this is an excellent time to ask.